 Secondly, we want to work in partnership with others on the interrelatedness of the SDGs, as we find this has the best potential for transformative solutions.
 A good example is our Cities Changing Diabetes partnership programme, where we also touch upon Goal 11, 13 and 17.

-Finally, we are currently investigating how we can apply the SDGs to achieve greater impact going forward.
+In 2018, we have been investigating how we can apply the SDGs to achieve greater impact going forward.
 We are working together with the Future Fit Foundation to calculate how we contribute to the SDGs by both looking at Future-Fit Break-Even Goals and potential positive pursuits.
-Initial calculations show that we do really well on some of the Break-Even Goals and not very impressive on others.
-We look forward to sharing more in 2018.
+By the end of 2018, we finalised the first ever calculation of the 23 Break-Even Goals and had the work assured.
+As our initial calculations showed, we do really well on some of the Break-Even Goals and not very impressive on others.

 As part of our work, we have worked to quantify the impact on clinical outcomes, cost savings for health care payers, and on how to achieve SDG target 3.4 in China.
 One of the results were that bringing people with type 2 diabetes to treatment targets reduced overall premature mortality to 43.1%.
 However, improving treatment alone was not sufficient to achieve SDG target 3.4 and diabetes prevention should form a key objective in China to improve outcomes.
 Read the paper here.